NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 work with many of the new and emerging problems in Deep Learning including larger datasets, data that must be encrypted, and data-in-motion.
 Our solution also addresses the scalability issue with kernel libraries, the current popular solution to accelerating deep learning performance.
-O

 Motivations